-- The user guidance documentation, part of the TOE, consists of:
+39 The user guidance documentation, part of the TOE, consists of:

 - the product Data Sheet and die description,

-- · the SE subsystem OS developer's guide,

 - the product family Security Guidance,

 - the AIS31 user manuals,

-- · the product family programming manual,
+- the product family programming manual,

-- the ARM SC300 Technical Reference Manual,
+- the ARM SC000 Technical Reference Manual,

-- the Firmware user manual.
+- the Firmware user manual,

+- the Flash loader installation guide.

-- The complete list of guidance documents is detailed in Table 14.
+- 40 The complete list of guidance documents is detailed in Table 14.